RichardFreedman/Encoding_Music/01_Tutorials/08_Pandas_Graphs_and_Charts.md

 ### Pick Custom Color Scheme

 You can select an overall color palette from among several options.
-Here you need to add `color_discrete_sequence=px.colors.qualitative.Pastel` when you create the charrt.
+Here you need to add `color_discrete_sequence=px.colors.qualitative.Pastel` when you create the chart.
 Learn more at [Plotly Express](https://plotly.com/python/discrete-color/)

 <Details>
 <Summary> Sample Code to Adjust Color Palette  </Summary>